mp268501/mp268501.github.io/_posts/2025-03-06-benchmarks-standardized-testing-ai-education.markdown

 ### The "Vibe" Check: When Intuition Matters

-François Chollet, a prominent AI researcher, put it perfectly: "When a human-facing system becomes sufficiently complex, 'vibes' become a perfectly valid evaluation methodology."
+François Chollet, put it perfectly: "When a human-facing system becomes sufficiently complex, 'vibes' become a perfectly valid evaluation methodology."

 This might sound unscientific, but it resonates deeply with my experience as a teacher.
 I can often get a good sense of a student's understanding simply by talking to them and listening to their explanations–even if they don't get the "right" answer on a formal assessment.
 A student with a wrong answer may be closer to building a solid conceptual understanding than one who gets the right answer but merely has a procedure memorized.

 The same applies to AI.
 I've spent good chunks of time wrestling with a coding problem, getting nowhere with even the latest SOTA models, and realize that, despite the impressive benchmark scores, the "vibes" are off.
-It just doesn't work in a practical, real-world setting.
+It just doesn't work for me in a practical, real-world setting.

 ### The Problem with Proxies